ggabrakadabra/pictures-app-client/README.md

 to make sure that when a user searches another date, the pictures load properly.

 ## Next Steps

-The next thing I would want to add is the World Wind Globe.
+The next thing I would want to add is the NASA World Wind Globe.
 This adds an interactive globe on the webpage.
 But it also requires downloading a library that has all of the images.

+I also want to continue to make the website more user friendly, I want each piece to flow together.